magalhini/magalhini.github.com/_posts/2016-12-19-light-my-house.md

 ##### And a little Christmas project.

 <div class="post__intro">
 Hey!
-This article and project was written specifically for the wonderful <a href="http://web.advent.today">Web Advent Calendar 2016</a> of the very talented @kosamari.
-Make sure not to miss the rest of the other posts.
+This article and project was written specifically for the wonderful <a href="http://web.advent.today">Web Advent Calendar 2016</a> of <a href="https://twitter.com/kosamari">@kosamari</a>.
+Make sure not to miss the other selected articles!
 </div>

 One of my very few regrets in my *professional life* is not having started sooner tinkering with electronics and physical hardware.

-Granted, I was always put off by the fact that I "don't know a single thing about electronics".
+Granted, I was always put off by the fact that "_I don't know a single thing about electronics_".
 As a front-end developer who didn't even have an engineering background in University, the physical world of wires, LEDs, capacitors and other strange words has put me off from this side of development until about a year ago.

-However, despite still fumbling for help and instructions on how to wire electronic components together, here's something I've made in a day:
+However, despite still fumbling for help and instructions on how to wire electronic components together, here's something I've made in a day.
+[This page,](http://therapeutic-appliance.surge.sh/) controls the following:

 <iframe width="590" height="345" src="https://www.youtube.com/embed/H3JkoRcEhp8" frameborder="0" allowfullscreen></iframe>